villano-lab/galactic-spin-W1/paper/paper.md

 * For learning modules, describe the learning objectives, content, instructional design, and experience of use in teaching and learning situations.

 The learning objectives for this educational module are:
+    1. Provide a working space where people can connect with current literature and identify as scientists.
-    1. Educate curious students or other curious individuals on the basic concepts of rotation curves, as related to the current problems and mysteries regarding dark matter in the universe.
+    2. Educate curious students or other curious individuals on the basic concepts of rotation curves, as related to the current problems and mysteries regarding dark matter in the universe.
-    2. Provide users with accessible activities relating to the basic principles of rotation curve composition.
+    3. Provide users with accessible activities relating to the basic principles of rotation curve composition.
 This includes:
         a. facilitating the introduction of rotation curve concepts via open-source code
         b. interactive programs to provide users with practical and tangible approach of what producing rotation curves involves.
-    3. Learn to use the SPARC database to plot rotation curves of many galaxies.
+    4. Learn to use the SPARC database to plot rotation curves of many galaxies.

 * Experience of use in teaching and learning situations.

-Most of the content provided in this module has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021, Research and Creative Activities Symposium 2020 and 2021), with feedback collected from participants.
+Most of the content provided in this module has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021, Research and Creative Activities Symposium 2020, 2021, and 2022 [REFS]), with feedback collected from participants.
 We have chosen the activities for this module which proved most successful in terms of education and sparking interest in participants.